anoma/namada/documentation/docs/src/user-guide/FAQ.md

 ### **Q: How do I use the Ethereum Bridge?**

 **A:** The Ethereum Bridge is not yet implemented as of 0.12.0.
-Keep an eye on the [Changelog](https://github.com/anoma/namada/tree/main/.changelog) :eyes: to see when it will be officially released.
+Keep an eye on the [Changelog](https://github.com/anoma/namada/tree/main/.changelog) 👀 to see when it will be officially released.

 ### **Q: How can I make an IBC transfer?**